Russian spymaster accuses US of fomenting Belarus protests

 Naryshkin charged that the U.S. has taken Tsikhanouskaya, who moved to Lithuania after the vote under the authorities pressure, and other Belarusian opposition activists under its “close patronage” to promote them as future leaders of the country.

 In a bid to rally Moscow’s support, Lukashenko has engaged in similar rhetoric, accusing the West of fueling the protests in a bid to isolate Russia.
-During the Sochi meeting with Putin, he offered to plan more joint military drills to counter what he claims are hostile plans by NATO.

 Earlier this week, Russian paratroopers deployed to Belarus for the drills that will run through Sept.
 25 near Brest, on the border with Poland.

-Russian Defense Minister Sergei Shoigu arrived in Belarus Wednesday for talks on deepening military cooperation.
+At a meeting with Russian Defense Minister Sergei Shoigu who visited Belarus Wednesday for talks on deepening military cooperation, Lukashenko suggested planning more maneuvers in the future.

+“We need to think about a second stage of the drills and more exercises, to work out a plan irrespective of what they say,” he said.
+“We aren’t going to provoke or defy anyone, but we must protect our interests.”

 Karmanau reported from Kyiv, Ukraine.